-(b) Fair value measurements of financials statements
+b.
+Fair value measurement of financials statements

-AASB 13 requires disclosure of fair value measurements by level of the following fair value measurement hierarchy:
+AASB 13 requires disclosure of fair value measurements by level of the following fair value measurement hierachy:

 - (a) quoted prices (unadjusted) in active markets for identical assets or liabilities (level 1) - (b) inputs other than quoted prices included within level 1 that are observable for the asset or liability, either directly (as prices) or indirectly (derived from prices) (level 2), and - (c) inputs for the asset or liability that are not based on observable market data (unobservable inputs) (level 3).